convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

 - A product detail view reads the selected local document and displays its name, packaging, unit price and image.
 - Back navigation preserves an understandable hierarchy.
+- A product can belong to more than one catalog category.
+Every relationship in the fixture must remain queryable; do not collapse a list of parent ids into one database key.
+- The product detail quantity is bounded to at least one, changes through real client actions, and updates a currency-formatted total.
 - After one successful synchronization, catalog browsing and product detail reads continue to work while browser network access is disabled.
 - Empty, loading, progress and error states are visible and do not break the